benabraham/bs4-nodejs-static/README.md

 ### Libraries

-This website is made with Bootstrap 4 beta.
+This website is made with [Bootstrap 4 beta](https://getbootstrap.com/).

 You can comment out components you don't need in `/src/index.scss`.

-`/src/_custom-bootstrap-variables.scss` contains all BS variables, some are customized.

-`/src/_base.scss` is for custom CSS, should you need any
+`/src/_custom-bootstrap-variables.scss` contains only customized Bootstrap variables.

 See `gulpfile.js` for supported browsers.

-### Design

-Should work from 320px browser window width up.

-`/assignment/` folder contains all source files

 ### Deployment